Azure/azure-powershell/src/Workloads/docs/Stop-AzWorkloadsSapCentralInstance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`BODY <IStopRequest>`: Stop SAP instance(s) request body.
-  - `[SoftStopTimeoutSecond <Int64?>]`: This parameter defines how long (in seconds) the soft shutdown waits until the RFC/HTTP clients no longer consider the server for calls with load balancing.
-Value 0 means that the kernel does not wait, but goes directly into the next shutdown state, i.e. hard stop.

 `INPUTOBJECT <IWorkloadsIdentity>`: Identity Parameter
   - `[ApplicationInstanceName <String>]`: The name of SAP Application Server instance resource.